 With very little waste and a modest budget, Halloween can still be a fun event for RVers on the go.

-For a little inspiration, check out these RV campground decorating ideas:
+Need a little inspiration decorating your RV campsite?
+Check out these RV campground decorating ideas: